eurobae/eurobae.github.io/index.md

 # Working Papers
 * **"Will Cryptocurrency-Based Loyalty Programs Thrive as Coin Prices Rise?
 Empirical Evidence from a Ride-Hailing Platform"** with Hyeokkoo Eric Kwon, Jaywon Lee, and Daegon Cho
-* **"Volatile Exchange Rates and Multiple Reference Points: The Case of Two Metaverse Platforms"** with Daegon Cho
+* **"Volatile Exchange Rates and Multiple Reference Points: The Cases of Two Metaverse Platforms"** with Daegon Cho
 * **"On the Effects of Quality Improvement in Fulfillment by Platform"** with Yeongwoo Kim, Jin Soo Han, and Daegon Cho

 # Conference & Workshop Presentations